Offshore Voluntary Compliance (2017) – IRS Common Questions & Answers

 - 10 When Do I Need to Use Voluntary Disclosure?

 Offshore Voluntary Compliance

-IRS Offshore Voluntary Compliance has become a crucial issue for millions of individuals worldwide who have a U.S. tax reporting requirement but have not properly filed the necessary documents with the Internal Revenue Service.
+IRS Offshore Voluntary Compliance has become a critical issue for millions of individuals worldwide who have a U.S. tax reporting requirement but have not properly filed the necessary documents with the Internal Revenue Service.

 The reason why Offshore Disclosure has become so important is because the Internal Revenue Service and U.S. Government as a whole has made enforcement of Offshore Compliance a key priority.

 Moreover, the IRS can issue excessively high fines and penalties against an individual, business or estate for failing to get into compliance, and enforce collection through the following common methods: